sjoerdvandommelen/id5415/collections/_id5415/2-2-assignment.md

 ## Task 1.5 Create a Branch

-As every team member start making large contribution to the repository, we can quickly see how merging can get complicated.
-To minimise this challenge, we suggest the combination of 2 strategies:
+As every team member start making larger contributions to the repository, we can quickly see how merging can get complicated.
+To minimise this challenge, we suggest a combination of 2 strategies:

 * Commit your code as often as possible.
-The smaller the versions, the greater chances of automatic merge.
+The smaller the versions, the greater chances of a successful automatic merge.
 * Create separate branches for your features.

 TODO In Git, a branch is

-TODO screenshot create new branch
+TODO screenshot create a new branch

-By default you are on the 'master' branch.
+By default, you are on the `master` branch.
 In VS Code you can create a branch by clicking on the bottom left corner on 'master' (the name of your current branch).
-A menu pops up, click 'Create new branch from'.
+A menu pops up, click `Create a new branch from`.
 In the text field, provide the name of your new feature, e.g. 'feature/john-python-exploration'.
 Then select the branch 'master' (your branch will start from the master).

 TODO screenshot selection master